Essay on Water

 to slouch or split.
 One chill Tuesday morning

-(snow outside), I arrived slightly blank
+(snow outside), I arrived slightly blank,

 from my bare arms.
 Snow melted under her

 hands.
-This happens—collapsing
+This happens—distance

-distance.
+collapsing.
 Now a hypothetical:

 the lines of them blur, how the seeds become

-a case-in-point, see also the bathers learning
+a case-in-point, become the bathers learning

 pleasure—how they float and cling—